 Why am I stuck in anger?

 Anger can be the most difficult emotion to master.
 Partly because it can feel so intense.
 It has a lot of energy.
 And partly because it has been used as an excuse to hurt other people, to act outwardly.
 With that as a model, all feelings of anger are then judged as “wrong” or “bad”.… Read the rest

 When your parents are considering moving for additional care needs, you have many choices of licensed facilities1: Assisted Living, Residential Care, Adult Care Homes, and Continuing Care Retirement Communities.
 (This post is a continuation of Caring for Aging Parents-Oregon Options) The information below is for the Portland, Oregon area.
 Licensing may be similar in Vancouver and SW Washington, through other agencies.… Read the rest

 Last weekend, I had been reading Peter Levine’s In an Unspoken Voice1 about how the body releases trauma.
 I wasn’t planning an experiment to test it out.
 My plans changed.

 I take my mother to a therapeutic swim midday Mondays, so I don’t visit her in the evening.
-Monday had become the late night at the office.… Read the rest
+Monday had become the late night at the office.
+My suite is on the third floor of a three-story office building, adjacent to the elevator.… Read the rest

 I first heard of Post Traumatic Growth through researching issues for people in the Returning Veterans Project, where I am a volunteer massage therapy provider for vets and their families.
 At first, I thought, “Is this just another excuse to deny the trauma of PTSD?”
 No it isn’t.
 It is more than surviving trauma and making the best of a bad situation.… Read the rest